sobujalo862003/Software/README.md

 # 💻 Software Library

-A collection of useful software for academic and educational purposes.
+Essential software for learning, research, and productivity.
 </div>
 ---